Maaak/rekapi/docs/upgrading.md

 `Rekapi.CanvasActor` now expects a function called `render` instead of `draw`.  `draw` is no longer recognized by Rekapi.
 Both functions work identically, it is just a name change.
 The related events `beforeDraw` and `afterDraw` are now `beforeRender` and `afterRender`, respectively.

+## `context` is no longer a method

+`context` is now stored as an "own" property for all objects that previously had a `context` method.
+For canvas animations, the public `context` property, which is supplied via the `Rekapi` constuctor, is changed internally at setup time to reference its 2D drawing context.

 # Upgrading to Rekapi 0.13.0

 `Kapi.Actor.prototype.data` is now just property, not a getter/setter method.